ming1016/study/StarmingBlog/source/_posts/daiming-swift-pamphlet.md

 let a2 = a1.sorted()
 let a3 = a1.sorted(by: >)
 let a4 = a1.sorted(by: <)
-print(a2) // Hey u, a b c call my name. get it? print(a3) // ["get it?", "call my name.", "c", "b", "a"] print(a4) // ["a", "b", "c", "call my name.", "get it?"]
+print(a2) // a b c call my name. get it? print(a3) // ["get it?", "call my name.", "c", "b", "a"] print(a4) // ["a", "b", "c", "call my name.", "get it?"]
 // 类型不遵循 Comparable